 Let us stop mouthing platitudes to ‘promoting’ Africa and commit ourselves to re-centering our world.
 Until our artists have a visibility on the continent and in the Third World, beyond participation in elitist biennales, we should not be mourning our absence at Francesco Bonami’s table.
 Until that day our call should rather be: Death to Venice!

-Susan Glanville-Zini (CEO of Cape Africa Platform) and Julian Jonker (Coordinator of Sessions Ekapa) in conversation with Mario Pissarra, 28 November 2005, Cape Town
+by Susan Glanville-Zini (CEO of Cape Africa Platform) and Julian Jonker (Coordinator of Sessions Ekapa), in conversation with Mario Pissarra

 The Cape Africa Platform promises to deliver a mega-event that will be “not just another biennale”.
 The first major element in their plan is a conference, Sessions Ekapa, which takes place in Cape Town from 6-8 December 2005.
 The conference theme is “(re)locating contemporary African art” and will be followed with a multi-disciplinary “Manifestation” in 2006.